18 min read

 TurboHire Pricing

 TurboHire comes in four pricing editions.
 The Basic plan costs $40 per month.
 The Pro plan is $59 monthly.
-Users who need advanced features can choose the Premium plan at $90 monthly.
-The Enterprise plan at $134 monthly has complete recruitment solutions.
+Users who need advanced features can choose the Premium plan for $90 per month.
+The Enterprise plan at $134 per month includes complete recruitment solutions.
 New users get a 14-day free trial with all plans.

 TurboHire Best For

 TurboHire serves organizations in 15 major industries across 6 countries.
-The platform works best for enterprises that manage complex non-linear hiring processes in multiple locations.
-Companies that want to centralize resumes and find candidates easily will find it valuable.
+The platform works best for enterprises that manage complex, non-linear hiring processes in multiple locations.
 The platform's automated processes help businesses move away from Excel sheets for tracking candidates and interviews.

-If you're already using LinkedIn heavily, Skrapp.io deserves special attention.
+If you are relying on LinkedIn for hiring, Skrapp.io deserves special attention.
 Multiple G2 reviews highlight how its Chrome extension “saves hours each week” and delivers “high accuracy verified emails” directly from LinkedIn and Sales Navigator.
 Teams using Skrapp report cleaner pipelines, fewer bounce-backs, and faster outreach.

-Our take: Choose a full-cycle ATS or CRM (like Workable, SmartRecruiters or Zoho Recruit) if you need end-to-end hiring tech.
-If you only want to speed sourcing and outreach, add Skrapp to plug the email gap—it supports LinkedIn-based lead finding with real, verified results fast.
+Our take: Choose a full-cycle ATS or CRM (like Workable, SmartRecruiters, or Zoho Recruit) if you need end-to-end hiring tech.
+If you only want to speed sourcing and outreach, add Skrapp to plug the email gap; it supports LinkedIn-based lead finding with real, verified results.

-Setting up new recruitment software takes time and team adaptation initially.
+Setting up new recruitment software takes time and initial team adaptation.
 The long-term benefits are nowhere near these temporary challenges.
 The best approach is to identify your most time-consuming recruitment bottlenecks.
 Then pick a tool specifically designed to fix those pain points.

 FAQs: Recruitment Automation Tools